wbajzek/arpeggiator/README.markdown

     node arpeggiator.js 180

-First command-line argument is the song tempo.
+First command-line argument is the tempo.
 You can tweak the code at the end to which kind of arpeggio.